ingresspub/ingress.data.gdpr/README.md

 3. Open [http://127.0.0.1:8080](http://127.0.0.1:8080) in your favorite web browser.

-4. If you want to stop / remove the running container, run:
+4. If you want to stop / remove the running container (data will be kept), run:
     ```bash
     docker rm -vf ingress-data-explorer
     ```